brbarker/PhysicsStuff/Yo-Yo Exploration/SimpleModel/README.md

 - The yo-yo string is initially tangent to the left side of the central shaft of the yo-yo
 - After the yo-yo begins to climb up, the yo-yo string is tangent to the right side of the central shaft of the yo-yo

+## Objectives
+- Describe the linear motion of the yo-yo system
+- Describe the angular motion of the yo-yo system

 ## Step Overview
 During the motion of the yo-yo, four moments in time, or steps, have been identified.